feljost/slope-finder-be/backend/README.md

 ## Usage

+Set your GOOGLE_ROUTES_API_KEY in the .env file.

-Locally you can run the backend with `uv`
+Next, you can run the backend with `uv`

 ```shell
 uv venv